codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 not ``My\App``.
 The value is the location to the directory the classes can be found in.
 They should have a trailing slash.

 By default, the application folder is namespace to the ``App`` namespace.
-The only place this is used in a fresh installation is in the configuration files.
 While you are not forced to namespace the controllers, libraries, or models in the application directory, if you do, they will be found under the ``App`` namespace.
 You may change this namespace by editing the ``/application/config/Constants.php`` file and setting the new namespace value under the ``APP_NAMESPACE`` setting.::

 	define('APP_NAMESPACE', 'App');

 You will need to modify any existing files that are referencing the current namespace.

-In a fresh install, those are found in the config directory.
+.. important:: Config files are namespaced in the ``Config`` namespace, not in ``App\Config`` as you might
+	expect.
+This allows the core system files to always be able to locate them, even when the application namespace has changed.

 Classmap
 ========